-Smart motorways use real time information. communication and smart traffic management systems that help smooth traffic flow, particularly during peak periods.
-The M4 Motorway in Sydney's west has recently been upgraded to be a smart motorway.
-Variable Message Signs inform drivers about expected travel times and traffic conditions ahead, allowing drivers to better plan their journey or choose an alternative route.
+Smart motorways use real time Information, communication and smart traffic management systems that help smooth traffic flow, particularly during peak periods.
+The M4 Motorway in Sydney's west has recently been uppraded to be a smart motorway.
+Variable Message Signs inform drivers about expected travel times and traffic conditions ahead, allowing drivers to better plan their lourney or choose an alternative route.
 Variable speed limit signs are used to vary speed limits if there is heavy traffic, an incident or bad weather.
 Smart motorway upgrades to the M2 motorway and improved use of intelligent transport system tools on major arterials through City of Ryde have the potential to ease traffic conditions.

 Future travel will involve a significant increase in electric vehicles that users can drive themselves, followed by driverless electric vehicles that will self-navigate, allowing time to be spent undertaking other activities and assisting in reducing driver errors that contribute to crashes on our roads.
+Alternatively powered, single occupant vehicles, however, are unlikely to receive additional priority on the road network.

-Automated vehicles will be able to react to real-time traffic situations, dynamically selecting appropriate routes.
+Automated vehicles will be able to react to real-time traffic situations, dynamically selecting appropriate routes, aithough not being prioritised over higher capacity modes of road transport.
 City of Ryde is supporting the rollout of electric vehicles through the provision of public electric charging stations, as well as through guidelines aimed at supporting further public charging infrastructure.
-Public charging stations have already been installed at Ryde and Macquarie Park, as well as in the Church Street carpark and Giffnock Street, and in Council's new 'Ryde Central' facilities.
+Public charging stations have already been installed at Ryde (Church Street carpark), and Macquarle Park (Giffrock Avenue).
+Council's new 'Ryde Central' development will also be provisioned with electric vehicle charging infrastructure.

-Travellers will have access to a range of additional 'micro-mobility' devices, including e-bikes and e-scooters.
+Travellers will have access to a range of additional 'micro-mobility' devices. including e-bikes and e-scooters.
 At the same time, the management of roads will continue to include smart motorways and improvements to the way traffic signals work.
 These help to accommodate increased trip demand and improve road user safety.
 The use of additional cameras to monitor and influence traffic conditions will also help to better understand and regulate traffic.
 The widespread use of drones to monitor traffic conditions, as well as deliver goods, is also on the horizon.
 The use of technology to clearly understand how all users travel on the network will allow for responsive planning to meet changing needs.

-'Mobility as a service' has been described as a new mobility solution that uses new digital technology to enable users to plan, book, and pay for multiple types of mobility services.
+'Mobility as a Service' has been described as a new mobility solution that uses new digital technology to enable users to plan, book, and pay for multiple types of mobility services.
 Rather than rely on personal forms of transport to get from origin to destination, the user is presented with a personalised range of coordinated transport options that aim to minimise wait and transfer times.
 A combination of car share, public transport and active transport modes are offered.
-Mobility as a service is facilitated through State Government services as well as private business operators.
+Mobility as a Service is facilitated through State Government services as well as private business operators.